Bhargav230m/SentimentAnalysis/README.md

 python src/train.py
 ```

-This script will load the preprocessed data, initialize the model and train it.
+This script will load the preprocessed data, initialize the model, and train it.

 ### Model Architecture